ChillATler/C_programming/README.md

 # 👋 Hey there!

 Welcome to my repository!
-This project contains my practice programs and learning journey in C, programming fundamentals.
+This project contains my practice programs and learning journey in C and programming fundamentals.

 ---